-Perhaps one of the last remaining original roadside attractions in California, the Trees of Mystery opened in 1931 and offers a truly unique experience for both adults and children of all ages.
-There is so much to see and do in Northern California and this wonderful attraction should defiantly be on your to-do list.
+Perhaps one of the last remaining original roadside attractions in California, the Trees of Mystery opened in 1931 and offered a truly unique experience for both adults and children of all ages.
+There is so much to see and do in Northern California, and this unusual attraction should defiantly be on your to-do list.

-Trees of Mystery offers more than just a beautiful walk through a Redwood grove.
-Guest are free to wander with awe on this arduous trail, where unusual coastal redwoods, Sitka spruce, and Douglas fir are highlighted with informational displays and audio descriptions.
+Trees of Mystery offers more than just a beautiful walk through a redwood grove.
+Guests are free to wandering awe on this arduous trail, where unusual coastal redwoods, Sitka spruce, and Douglas fir are highlighted with informational displays and audio descriptions.

-There are also many carvings around the property which demonstrate the versatility of the redwood, and a gondola that takes you up above the treetops for one-of-a-kind gorgeous view.
+Many carvings around the property demonstrate the versatility of the redwood and a gondola that takes you up above the treetops for a gorgeous view.

 The trail continues, taking you to Cathedral Tree, a cluster of six redwoods growing out of a single root in a tight semicircle.
-Mysterious and stunning, it is used as the site of Easter services each year and also many weddings.
+It is mysterious and stunning and is used as the site of Easter services each year and many weddings.

-Finally, at the end of the trail, and aptly named, is The End of the Trail Native American Museum, one of the largest privately owned world-class museums for Indian artifacts.
+Finally, at the end of the trail, aptly named, is The End of the Trail Native American Museum, one of the largest privately-owned world-class museums for Indian artifacts.

 The museum is organized into six rooms.
 On display are many of the animals used by the tribes for food and raw materials for crafts, clothing, and shelter.
-There are baby carriers, weapons, tools, pipes, pottery, jewelry, instruments, dolls, photos and much more.
+There are baby carriers, weapons, tools, pipes, pottery, jewelry, instruments, dolls, photos, and more.

-Again, there is not just one room but several that represent tribes from the Pacific Northwest, California, the Great Basin, the Plains, and the Southwest.
+Again, there is not just one room but several representing tribes from the Pacific Northwest, California, the Great Basin, the Plains, and the Southwest.
 You will learn much about the lives of Native Americans from the exhibits’ informative labels and placards.

-The Museum is connected to a gift shop that surpasses the trend of souvenir homogeny.
-Marylee Thompson, the owner of the museum, collected the clothing, pottery, weapons, baskets, jewelry, instruments, and other items on exhibit here over 40 years.
-It provides a great opportunity to take home a piece of your visit to this enchanted forest.
+The Museum is connected to a gift shop surpassing the souvenir homogeny trend.
+Marylee Thompson, the owner of the museum, collected the clothing, pottery, weapons, baskets, jewelry, instruments, and other items for over 40 years.
+It provides an excellent opportunity to take home a piece of your visit to this enchanted forest.